DIDSR/DICaugment/docs/source/bbox_augmentation.rst

 Class Labels for Bounding Boxes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most bounding box annotations have associated classes or labels.
+In Albumentations3D, labels are required for bounding boxes.
 There are two primary ways to incorporate labels into the pipeline.

 Internal Labels
 """""""""""""""""""